June 13, 2025 (6mo ago) — last updated December 20, 2025 (4d ago)

 MethodBest ForImplementation DifficultyCostAccuracy Level

-Direct ObservationUnderstanding specific workflowsEasyLowHigh (for observed behavior)
+Direct ObservationUnderstanding specific workflowsEasyLowHigh (observed behavior)

-InterviewsIn-depth qualitative insightsModerateModerateModerate (subject to interviewer and interviewee bias)
+InterviewsIn-depth qualitative insightsModerateModerateModerate (subject to biases)

 The Metrics That Actually Move the Needle